 There are several legislation's changes that came into effect 6th April 2020.

 Workers; including zero-hour workers and casual workers will have the legal right to receive written statement of main terms and conditions.
 The statement must be specific to the workers arrangements.

 The pay reference period has increased from 12 weeks to 52 weeks, or for Employees with less than 52 weeks service, the total number of weeks they have worked.
 This is a fairer approach for employees with variable hours, as their holiday pay will reflect their working hours across the year, thus preventing them from getting varied pay during ‘high’ or ‘low’ season.
-However, where weeks in which no pay has been received, this will not be counted towards the 52-week average.

 Employment status has always been a complicating matter to understand.
 When determining someone’s status there are several tests that were used.
 The government has agreed that with the new and emerging work arrangements a new framework needs to be developed to assist individuals and Employers with determining their status.
 Matthew Taylor recommends that the tests that determine whether someone is self-employed or has worker rights should place more emphasis on control and less on the notional right – rarely in practice exercised – to send a substitute.